YuukiJapanTech/CA8271x/doc/rootShell.md

 #ONT>
 ```

-The root shell can be obtained by executing the following command in the root CLI.
+can switch to the root shell by executing the following command.

 ```
 #ONT> system/shell